An Arabian Adventure (on four wheels)

 Two of our North Africa and Arabia specialists went in search of Oman's more secluded treasures on a recent trip.

 One of the best kept secrets in the Middle East, Oman has, until recently, been off the radar of all but the most adventurous travelers.
 Its heady mix of culture, history and spectacular scenery make it an ideal destination for those looking to escape the crowds.

-Although many of Muscat’s hotels match the luxury of neighbouring Dubai, more affordable city options are popping up and the rise of tours makes it a good value choice.
+Although many of Muscat’s hotels match the luxury of neighboring Dubai, more affordable city options are popping up and the rise of tours makes it a good value choice.
 Oman self-drive vacations offer great flexibility and the opportunity to explore at your own pace, increasing your chances of discovering interesting but little visited outposts off the beaten track.

 Muscat and Oman's coast